mobluse/adventofcode2022/README.md

 You get the input data from https://adventofcode.com/.

-I installed Snek in Debian Bullseye Linux by cloning Lola, compiling with `make`, and installing with `make install`, and then installing the dependancies except `lola`.
-Then cloning `snek`, compiling from `~/snek/ports/posix/` with `make`, and installing with `make install`.
+I installed Snek in Debian Bullseye Linux by cloning Lola, compiling with `make`, and installing with `sudo make install`, and then installing the dependencies except `lola`.
+Then cloning `snek`, compiling from `~/snek/ports/posix/` with `make`, and installing with `sudo make install`.